cd223/cd223.github.io/content/posts/just-use-postgres/index.md

 #### Security & Risk 🎲
 - How much trust do you place in the company in the long term? _(Cloud providers may sunset services but have better longevity.
 Newer providers may withdraw their free tier, or be acquired and change pricing)._
-- What encryption and security models exist? _(Is my infrastructure pooled or isolated?
+- What [encryption](https://www.crunchydata.com/blog/data-encryption-in-postgres-a-guidebook) and security models exist? _(Is my infrastructure pooled or isolated?
 Can I rotate encryption keys used?)._
 - Is there support for multi-tenancy or Row-Level Security (RLS)? _([Nile](https://www.thenile.dev/) aims to address this for B2B SaaS firms)._
-- What SLAs exist - is downtime expected or compensated? _(e.g., During scaling events / maintenance windows)._
+- What SLAs exist and is downtime compensated? _(e.g., During scaling events / maintenance windows)._

 ### Starting Point 📍
 Having raised the important questions, it is clear that there is a lot to think about upfront.
 In the absence of any other information (and to avoid being overwhelmed!), I would adopt these principles.